 LOS ANGELES – A Santa Barbara County man was sentenced today to 36 months in federal prison for orchestrating a years-long scheme that defrauded investors out of more than $3.4 million with false promises to use their money to purchase shares of Facebook and Twitter prior to the companies’ initial public offerings.

 Efstratios “Elias” Argyropoulos, 73, of Montecito, was sentenced by United States District Judge George H. Wu, who also ordered him to pay $3,416,628 in restitution to his victims.
-Argyropoulous pleaded guilty in June 2019 to one count of wire fraud.
+Argyropoulos pleaded guilty in June 2019 to one count of wire fraud.

 From October 2010 to October 2015, Argyropoulos was the president and sole shareholder of Prima Ventures Corp., a Santa Barbara-based financial services firm.
 Argyropoulos represented to investors that he had access to “amazing” investment opportunities that would provide a high rate of return on any money invested.

-During the course of the scheme, Argyropoulous misled investors by telling them that he would pool their money to purchase pre-IPO shares of companies such as Facebook and Twitter.
+During the course of the scheme, Argyropoulos misled investors by telling them that he would pool their money to purchase pre-IPO shares of companies such as Facebook and Twitter.
 He also falsely told investors he had access to good investment opportunities in companies such as Alibaba, Etsy, and E-Waste.